Anthony-Gambale/Pygame-3D/README.md

 Pygame 3D is an extension on Pygame, a 2D rendering API.
 It allows for the rendering of 3D models.

 This project is an implementation of an experimental mathematical technique that I came up with.
-It allows the renderer to avoid the "view space" phase of a traditional 3D renderer, saving a significant chunk of computation time.
+It allows the renderer to completely skip the "view space" transformation step of a traditional 3D renderer, saving a significant chunk of computation time.

 ## Install and Run